proycon/homepage/content/posts/mail-lock-in.md

 Microsoft's Office 365 solution that is being adopted, but I'd be just as vocal in my opposition it were Apple, Google or Facebook.

-I don't know what their motivations were and who made the decisions, but I'm sure parties like Microsoft know how to ply their wares enticingly.
-The promise is, I would guess, most often *convenience* and *security*.
-You, the user, very conveniently get great interoperability within a limited set of proprietary software tools (the ones of the vendor of course).
+By adopting such solutions, you, as the user, very conveniently get great interoperability within a limited set of proprietary software tools (the ones of the vendor of course).
 That may be great if you are indeed a user of those tools and happy with it as you are.
-But as soon as you leave a certain vendor's ecosystem, the experience becomes less than stellar and often even a burden.
-Using one of their tools nudges you to also use the others, because it's convenient.
+But as soon as you leave that vendor's ecosystem, the experience becomes less than stellar and often even a burden.
+Using one of their tools nudges you to also use the others, because it's the most convenient.
 Worse, it may nudge your peers and they instead apply peer pressure on you to use also those tools.

-The average user may not care, but for those of us on the deep-end of the geek spectrum, these trends have worrying implications for software freedom, network federation, even net neutrality.
+The average user may not care, but for those of us on the deep-end of the geek spectrum, these trends have worrying implications for software freedom and interoperability.
 Our concern is highly political.

+I don't know what the motivations of the institutes were to adopt these solution, nor who made the decisions, but I'm sure parties like Microsoft know how to ply their wares enticingly.
+Their promise is, I would guess, most often one of *convenience* and *security*.
+For an institute, outsourcing your e-mail needs to a 3rd party who has the expertise is of course not a bad idea if you lack the expertise yourself.
+It may be more convenient as you don't have to appoint system administrators yourself and secure your own mail infrastructure.
-The other promise is security; now outsourcing your e-mail needs to a 3rd party who has the expertise is of course not a bad idea if you lack the expertise yourself.
-For institutes, this is also convenient.
-That in itself is not the issue.
-The issue is everyone converging on a *the same extremely select group of service providers*.
-We are willingly contributing to centralisation and if done on such a scale, it fundamentally alters the nature and power-balance of a decentralised network like the internet in essence is.
+That in itself, however, is not the issue.

+My issue is everyone converging on *the same extremely select group of service providers*.
+This has already been ongoing for a long time for user mail, with end-users adopting mail services like hotmail and gmail, but it is a different thing when we as academic institutions now follow suit and abandon any pretence of contributing to a mature and properly decentralised infrastructure.
+In this way, we are willingly contributing to centralisation, which if conducted on such a scale, may fundamentally alter the nature and power-balance of a decentralised network like the internet in essence meant to be.

-The centralisation has security implications as well, because not just institutes and users converge on the select group of service providers, but so do attackers.
+This centralisation has security implications too, because not just institutes and users converge on the select group of service providers, but so do attackers.
 When (I dare say when rather than if) a vulnerability is discovered and exploited by a malicious actor at one point, tremendous amount of e-mails might be compromised.

-However, this is not my main concern.
-As I already warned, my main concern is political, let's take this further: what is fundamentally at stake here is who owns the world's computing resources, the world's communication infrastructure, who has access to them, and to what/whose benefit are they employed.
+Let's take the political argument further, what is fundamentally at stake here is who *owns* the world's computing resources, the world's communication infrastructure, who *has access* to those, and to whose benefit are they employed.
 It is all about fair ownership and fair distribution, and in the end, a fairer world.
 In a digitised society, computing power as well as raw data will become ever more important resources.
 The question who owns (or has access to) both matters and should not be trivialised.
-E-mail in particular is quite a treasure trove of data, if accumulated by a centralised party.
+E-mail in particular is quite a treasure trove of data, if accumulated by any centralised party.

-Whenever you centralize something, especially on such a scale, you grant power to a private company and you have to ask whether this trust is justified and whose interests are really served.
+Whenever you centralize something, especially on such a scale, you grant power to a some entity (a private company in this case) and you have to ask whether this trust is justified and whose interests are really served.
 How will it play out over the long term?
 What if some eccentric right-wing billionaire takes over the big-tech company and enforces his own agenda?
-Or what if some state-actor takes a hold like in China?
+We've seen it happen already in the social media world.
+What if some state-actor takes a hold like in China and uses the data for censorship and other repression?
 Technology choices made today shape the internet, the digital society, of the future.
-Putting all eggs in a single basket is a bad idea in principle, even if it would be a nice comfy basket.
+Putting all eggs in any single basket is a bad idea in principle.
+We need to nurture the decentralised nature of the internet.

 A few years ago, I already wrote in my post [Break free!
 Don't be a prisoner of your software platform!](https://proycon.anaproy.nl/posts/break-free-do-not-be-a-prisoner-of-your-software/) that the internet is not in the best of states.
-It has become a hyper-commercialised place in which users flock to free social media platforms, usually advertisement companies at heart, and post their photos, blogs posts and videos.
+It has become a hyper-commercialised place in which users flock to free social media platforms, usually advertisement companies at heart, to post their photos, blogs and videos.
 This trend has developed for over almost two decades, in which fundamental technologies that used to be fairly open were sealed off and turned into walled-in gardens.
 Users were lured in en masse by the convenience of a